redhat-et/copilot-ops/README.md

 ## Requirements

 In order to use `copilot-ops`, you need to have an OpenAI account with access to the GPT-3 Codex model, and an API token saved as the `OPENAI_API_TOKEN` environment variable.
+You must also have golang installed to build the binary.

 ## Installation